 This candidate explains their competency and their goals without sounding brash.
 It’s a delicate balance, but we know you can find it!

-Formatting: Single space your letter but double space between paragraphs.
+- Formatting: Single space in your letter but double space between paragraphs.

 Signature: All that’s left is to sign off and say “thank you” if you didn’t in the closing paragraph.
 Use a professional closer along with your name.